alinapradhan/alinapradhan/README.md

 - Introduction to Data Engineering from coursera
 - Machine Learning from NPTEL
 - AI in Marketing from NPTEL
+- Geo-data sharing and cyber security from ISRO
 <!-- ## 📂 Projects